Money Saving Tips

 Don’t buy lunch every day (or coffee, come to that!)

 Now that you have mastered cooking, you can whip up some delicious lunches or eat your equally delicious leftovers the next day.
-With a flask, you can make your own coffees and can even treat yourself to a quality brand with all the savings you are making.
+With a travel mug or flask, you can make your own coffees and can even treat yourself to a quality brand with all the savings you are making.

 Saving money